 Occasionally it is necessary that a student change rooms.
 This process requires meeting with both your Resident Assistant and Resident Director before room changes are approved.
-If a student does not go through the proper room change process with the Residence Life staff, they will be assessed a $100 room change fee and will be required to move back to their previous assignment.
+If a student does not go through the proper room change process with the Residence Life staff, a $100 room change fine will be applied to their account and they will be required to move back to their previous assignment.

 For various reasons throughout an academic year, vacancies are created in the residence halls by departing students.
 If you find yourself without a roommate for the spring semester, Residence Life would like you to understand your options.